 gp sync-done build

-gp sync-await build && npm run start-database
+.gp sync-await build && npm run start-database

-to wait for the build to complete before you start a database - Terminal 3: You use
+to wait for the build to complete before you start a databasegp sync-await build && npm run dev

 is basically the CLI method for getting a snapshot URL.
 To learn more about snapshots, see Collaboration & Sharing of Workspaces